• Skip to primary navigation

 A fat bomb is basically a little ball of semi-sweet goodness that is chocked full of healthy fat and low in protein and carbohydrates.

-Keto cheesecake fudge
+keto cheesecake fudge

 Mocha Cheesecake Keto Fudge